-120 Malin, 1980; Pinkerton and Wilson, 1994; Walker, 1973), At Piton de la Fournaise further works need to be carried out to test and quantify whether there is a relationship between lava flow length and volume and effusion rate, and if this could be related to the cyclicity (Derrien, 2019; Vlastélic et al., 2018).
-This could therefore be used to produce specific hazard maps depending, on where, in terms of time, we are in such a longer-term source-related cycle.
+Walker, 1973).
+At Piton de la Fournaise further work is needed to test and quantify whether there is a relationship between lava flow length, volume and effusion rate, and if this could be related to cyclicity (Derrien, 2019; Vlastélic et al., 2018) and topography (i.e., slope conditions).
+Such relations could be used to produce specific hazard maps depending on where, in terms of time, we are in such a longer-term source-related cycle or where, in terms of space, the likely vent opening locations are.

-4.3.
-Uncertainties related to numerical modelling
+4.4 Uncertainties related to numerical modelling

-- 125 The DOWNFLOW stochastic approach computes the lava flow inundation area by summing N lava flow paths for a given random vertical perturbation (Ah) added to the DEM.
-The calibration therefore requires to find the best fit values for these two main parameters.
+The DOWNFLOW stochastic approach computes lava flow inundation area by summing N lava flow paths for a given random vertical perturbation (Δh) added to the DEM.
+The calibration therefore requires setting of best fit values for these two main parameters.
 The parameter space of Figure 4 shows that the required number of runs (N) needed to achieve a good fit with the lava flow area ($\mu > 0.5$) must, in this case, be at-least 2 000-5 000.
-Following Tarquini and Favalli (2013), a safe choice for N to ensure statistically robust simulations and ensure model (and output map) robustness is 10 000 in all cases. - 130 The calibration for Δh gives different results for pre- and post-2007 cases, being 5 m and 2 m, respectively.
+Following Tarquini and Favalli (2013), a safe choice for N to ensure statistically robust simulations and ensure model (and output map) robustness is 10 000 in all cases.
+The calibration for Δh gives different results for pre- and post-2007 cases, being 5 m and 2 m, respectively.
 This has two explanations.
-The first is simply due to the difference in the DEM resolution.
+The first is simply due to the difference in the DEM spatial resolution.
 The resolution is 25 m for the 1997 DEM and 5 m for the other two DEMs.
-The bigger is the pixel size, the higher is Δh{c} expected to be.
-The second explanation resides in the difference of lava flow dimension characteristics.
+The bigger is the pixel size, the higher Δh is expected to be.
+The second explanation resides in differences in lava flow dimension characteristics.
 According to Favalli et al. (2005), Δh represents the characteristic vertical height of an obstacle that the flow can overcome.
-This implies that, since 2007, lava flow dimensions have changed: they must - 135 have become thinner as they can now only overflow an obstacle if that obstacle is 6 m lower than prior to 2007.
-Indeed, the lava flows in our database are more voluminous, longer and thicker between 1997 and 2007 (mean length: 3937 m, mean volume: 17.6 × 106 m3, mean thickness 6.4 m) than between 2008 and 2019 (mean length: 2543 m, mean volume: 6.0 × 106 m3, mean thickness 4.4 m).
+This implies that, since 2007, lava flow dimensions have changed: they must have become thinner as they can now only overcome an obstacle if that obstacle is 6 m lower than prior to 2007.
+Indeed, the lava flows in our database are more voluminous, longer and thicker between 1997 and 2007 (mean length: 3937 m, mean volume: 17.6×10^6 m3, mean thickness 6.4 m) than between 2008 and 2019 (mean length: 2543 m, mean volume: 6.0×10^6 m3, mean thickness 4.4 m).
 This difference can be related to the cyclic activity.
-The period between 1997 and 2007 corresponds to end of a deep source cycle (Cycle 3 of Vlastélic et al., 2018).
-As a result, lavas were increasingly associated with higher - 140 magma fertility and magma supply rates, to produce more voluminous flows at relatively high effusion rates.
-Hence, following Walker (1973) and Malin (1980) if Java flows are longer and thicker, they are able to overcome higher obstacles.
-However, the period after 2007 relates to the beginning of a new deep source cycle (Cycle 4 of Vlastélic et al., 2018), with lower fertility and output rates.
+The period between 1997 and 2007 corresponds to the end of a "deep source" cycle (Cycle 3 of Vlastélic et al., 2018).
+As a result, lavas were increasingly associated with higher magma fertility and magma supply rates, to produce more voluminous flows at relatively high effusion rates.
+Hence, if lava flows are longer and thicker, they are able to overcome higher obstacles.
+However, the period after 2007 relates to the beginning of a new "deep source" cycle (Cycle 4 of Vlastélic et al., 2018), with lower fertility and output rates.
 During this period the reverse is true: flows were less voluminous, and hence shorter and thinner and able to only overcome lower obstacles.
-The calibration parameters used for DOWNLOW, especially Δh , thus must be determined for, - 145 and then applied to, a specific period of activity if the results are to be valid with the appropriate updated DEM; and changed should there be an evolution in a cycle or eruption style.
+The calibration parameters used for DOWNLOW, especially Δh , thus must be determined for, and then applied to, a specific period of activity if the results are to be valid; and changed should there be an evolution in a cycle or eruption style.

-44 Use for hazard mitigation at Piton de la Fournaise
+4.5 Use for hazard mitigation at Piton de la Fournaise